The Danish ocean patrol vessel THETIS during the deployment to the Horn of Africa

 Danish contributions to Counter-Piracy missions

-The reason for the Danish counter piracy efforts is that Denmark, as a major maritime nation, has a particular interest in combating piracy.
+As a major maritime nation, Denmark has a particular interest in combating piracy.
 It is an important foreign policy priority for Denmark to contribute to strengthening maritime security for civilian shipping in exposed areas.

-In addition to the military efforts through the deployment of naval vessels in the area, the management of maritime counter piracy operations and the deployment of staff officers, Denmark is also contributing to solving the underlying causes of piracy by supporting capacity building
+In addition to the military contributions, Denmark is also contributing to solving the underlying causes of piracy by supporting capacity building

 in East and West Africa

 The successful Danish comprehensive approach includes – besides the Ministry of Defence – a number of Danish authorities, including the Ministry of Foreign Affairs, the Ministry of Justice and the Ministry of Industry, Business and Financial Affairs as well as cooperation with the maritime industry.

 Danish initiatives to counter piracy are founded in the Danish strategy for measures against piracy 2015-2018